fmalina/revisions-blocl/activism/swimmingwithsharks.md

 The world of banking is so much bigger than the dealmakers and traders who dominate the public’s idea of us.

-There are three kinds of economists: those who can add up and those who can’t.
+There are three kinds of economists: those who can add up and those who can't.
 Economists correctly predicted seven out of the last three crises.
 Half of economics is actually very useful – too bad economists can never agree which half.

 I asked about the biggest taboo in his job, the worst possible misstep for someone like him.
-He didn’t hesitate: ‘Breaching confidentiality.
+He didn't hesitate: ‘Breaching confidentiality.

 As an outsider in 2008, it had looked like a genuinely serious crisis, but not end-of-the-world serious - what could very well have been an unimaginable